 We make moral decisions all the time, but do we really understand why we make them?
-Dr Robert Aunger explains how the ‘Test Your Morality’ experiment hopes to unlock the explanations for our personal moral choices.
+Dr Robert Aunger explains how he hopes the ‘Test Your Morality’ experiment will unlock the explanations for our personal moral choices.

 Whether we know it or not, we are constantly faced with moral choices.